 - The episode "Oh, Brother," about Julia and Suzanne's alcoholic and mentally ill half-brother Clayton, can feel like this knowing that his actor, Lewis Grizzard, died of heart failure at the age of 48.

 - Heartwarming Moments: While most of "Killing All The Right People", the Very Special Episode about AIDS, is a Tearjerker, Kendall having his funeral done up not just for himself, but so other AIDS victims after him can have as nice a service as he did definitely counts as this.

-Hollywood Pudgy: Delta Burke's weight was up and down throughout the show.
-The character Charlene may also qualify because of an episode where all four women went to a spa.
-While Mary Jo and Julia were allowed to eat anything they wanted, Charlene and Suzanne had to stick (unhappily) to the diet menu.
+- Hollywood Pudgy: Delta Burke's weight was up and down throughout the show.
+The character Charlene may also qualify because of an episode where all four women go to a spa.
+While Mary Jo and Julia are allowed to eat anything they wanted, Charlene and Suzanne have to stick (unhappily) to the diet menu.
 An interesting inversion with the first-season relationship Charlene has with an overweight man—she's embarrassed to be seen with him, but he's not allowed the same sympathy as Suzanne in later seasons.

 - LGBT Fanbase: Similar to The Golden Girls, the show presented a very forward-thinking view of homosexuality at a time when such things were very provocative for TV.
 As a result, like the aforementioned Golden Girls, the show has found a niche on the LOGO TV network.